tejaswajain/cowin-slot-tracker/README.md

 # cowin-slot-tracker
+Script to look for vaccination slots in the CoWin portal and send the message in Telegram if slots are available for 18+

 First of all to send slot notification, create a bot using Telegram BotFather.
 To create a BotFather follow the below steps –